epurpur/python-intro/README.md

 It's a matter of modularity.
 Programs are designed to be modular and work with other programs.
 Scripts are designed to be single use.

+# How to Help Yourself and Learn More

 # Learning Resources
 * Pick up a book, there are many available through the UVA library website